mortbopet/VSRTL/docs/README.md

 The core library is fully independant on Qt, and as such simulations can be run without a graphical interface.
 The core library is designed in such a way as to allow for alternative visualizer implementations or command line interfaces.

 ### [VSRTL Graphics](graphics.md#top)
-The *graphics* library is a Qt based library for displaying a graphical representation of a circuit described using vsrtl core.
+The *graphics* library is a Qt based library for displaying a graphical representation of a circuit described using VSRTL core.
 The graphics library implements graphics for each of the VSRTL Core components as well as component-specific visualizations.
 The aim of the visualizations is to display the underlying changes in the circuit.
-Given a vsrtl::Design, the vsrtl::widget of the graphics library may traverse the graph which is the circuit design created in vsrtl core, and create a corresponding visualization of the circuit.
+Given a `vsrtl::Design`, the `vsrtl::VSRTLWidget` of the graphics library may traverse the graph which is the circuit design created in VSRTL core, and create a corresponding visualization of the circuit.

 ### [VSRTL Components](components.md#top)
 The *components* library contains a collection of circuit designs such as: